MaitreyiJ/SummerResearch2020/README.md

 2.spikeInterface-contains the modules for the package spikeInterface

-3.Benchmarking contains the python code for benchmarking Mountain Sort, SpyKing Circus and MATLAB Algorithm form uNTT paper
+3.Benchmarking contains the python code for benchmarking Mountain Sort, SpyKing Circus and MATLAB Algorithm form uNIT paper

 -matAlgorithm.py-imports and loads the file"resultFile.mat" not included here (due to size issues) from uNIT code, to benchmark it with other algorithms